 2. Due to lockdown, we have focused exclusively on seal rescues.
-Other projects will come, but schools have only opened up in January 2021 and public education meetings and presentations are still impossible.
+Other projects will come, but schools are closing again due to the third wave, and public education meetings and presentations are still impossible.
 Ministries and government agencies are behind schedule due to long periods of closure and changes in policy cannot be scheduled currently.

 4. We cannot take volunteers along who might disrupt our efforts due to over eagerness, carelessness or incompetence.
 Seal rescuers go through a long training process to ensure safety and minimum impact on seals.
 When volunteering with OCN becomes a reality, we will be looking for long term volunteers, not short stays.
 Our animals are not a "holiday add on" or photo opportunities for quick fame, they are critically injured animals in need of professional help.

 5. Local volunteers will get preference.
 Namibia offers few options for environmental volunteering, and most Namibians cannot afford to do international internships.

 6. Our organisation is very small.
 Until we had time and space to develop OCN, we do not have structures in place for volunteers.
 We will be selective with our volunteers, applicants with a veterinary, animal rehabilitation or marine biology background will get preferential consideration.

 Our work is dangerous and risk and safety concerns apply.

 Subscribe to our newsletter below.
 We will announce any changes in our volunteering policy through our newsletter and social media.